bbc/draft-humfrey-radio-scheme/draft-humfrey-radio-scheme.md

 --- abstract

-This document describes Uniform Resource Identifier schemes which enable representations of broadcast radio services.
+This document describes Uniform Resource Identifier (URI) schemes which enable the representation of broadcast radio stations.
+Such resource identifiers can be used for internet-capable receivers to identify stations and to enrich metadata presented to users, as well as metadata systems that need to exchange information about radio transmissions.

 --- middle

 # Introduction

+RadioDNS {{ETSI.TS.103.270}} describes a specification for internet-connected broadcast radio receivers able to perform DNS queries using transmission metadata such as FM RDS {{EN0.50067}}.
+Information provided within successful DNS queries using this information can be used to acquire the HTTP {{RFC2616}}
+or HTTPS {{RFC2818}} endpoints for the radio to request programme schedule information {{ETSI.TS.102.818}} or real-time information on the current playing programme or song {{ETSI.TS.101.499}}.
+These metadata sources supply information around radio transmission such as location, multiplexing, or transmission frequency which may be used by devices or by other systems exchanging to discover other radio broadcasts.

 ## Notational Conventions